Klondike (solitaire): Probability of winning

 A lost game of Thoughtful Klondike (under draw three rules).
 The stock is shown at the upper-left.
 The upper section of the Tableau shows downturned cards, and the lower section shows the upturned cards.
 No cards can be moved except for two pointless moves: from foundation to tableau, or between tableau piles.

 An alternate method for dealing a game of Thoughtful Klondike with physical cards.
 Across the top in the tableau the downturned cards are dealt sideways to discern them from the upturned cards.
 The stock is shown at the bottom.
 Full knowledge of card location allows the player to make informed decisions when multiple moves are possible.

 The probability of being able to win a game of Klondike with best-possible play is not known, and the inability of theoreticians to precisely calculate these odds has been referred to by mathematician Persi Diaconis as "one of the embarrassments of applied probability".

-An upper bound on the probability of winning can be found by considering a modified version of the game called "Thoughtful Solitaire" or "Thoughtful Klondike", in which location of all 52 cards is known.
+An upper bound on the probability of winning can be found by considering a modified version of the game called "Thoughtful Solitaire" or "Thoughtful Klondike", in which the locations of all 52 cards are known.

 The probability of winning Thoughtful Klondike (with draw three rules) has been estimated at 81.942% ± 0.081%.
 However the probability of winning regular Klondike is smaller, because sometimes there is no way of knowing the correct move without being able to see the downturned cards.

 For the most common variant (turn three cards, unlimited passes), a number of studies have been made.
 A Klondike-playing AI using Monte Carlo tree search was able to solve up to 35% of randomly generated games.
 Another algorithm has a winning rate of 52% in "turn one" mode, and 18% in "turn three".
 These results place a lower bound on the winnability percentage.
 One experiment found a skilled human player could win 189 out of 442 games (43%).

 Hoyle's Rules of Games suggests the chances of winning as being 1 in 30 games, when there is only one pass through the deck.